FrameworkComputer/EmbeddedController/util/renode/README.md

 **Enable HW-WP**  | `sysbus.gpioPortB.GPIO_WP Release`
 **Disable HW-WP** | `sysbus.gpioPortB.GPIO_WP Press`

-Note, Renode automatically sets the HW-WP state back to enabled when EC OS reboots.

 Note, you can just type `sysbus`, `sysbus.gpioPortB`, or `sysbus.gpioPortB.GPIO_WP` to learn more about these modules and the available functions.